gregswift/nytefyrenet/blog/2011-11-04-editing-image-metadata-with-exiv2.md

 <pre>[xaeth@nytefyre Maternity]$ for image in *; do exiv2 <span style="color: #00ccff;">-Y 10</span> <span style="color: #00ff00;">-O 7</span> <span style="color: #ff00ff;">-D 5</span> <span style="color: #ff0000;">-a 12</span> ${image}; done</pre>

-and voila&#8230; several dozen reasonably corrected dates in the metadata of those images.
+and voila... several dozen reasonably corrected dates in the metadata of those images.
 If you noticed the command was slightly different, good for you.
 For the actual loop I used the shortened time adjustment I mentioned earlier and left off the <span style="color: #ff6600;">ad</span>.